komalaher18/VacayHomeBnB/API-docs-AirBnB.md

 - Require Authentication: true
 - Request

-  - Method: Get
+  - Method: GET
-  - URL: /api/Users/:id
+  - URL: /api/session
   - Body: none

 - Successful Response when there is a logged in user